Comparison of modern open-source visual SLAM approaches: Experimental setup

 \subsection{Datasets description}

 Datasets are actively used for SLAM algorithms validation and comparison.
-They should include ground truth information and have a redundant amount of sensors in order to test different SLAM approaches based on different sensors stacks.
+They should include ground truth information and have a redundant amount of sensors in order to test different SLAM approaches based on different sensor stacks.

-In our work we reviewed visual and visual-inertial SLAM approaches, and therefore one of the main dataset choice factors was camera images presence.
+This paper reviews visual and visual-inertial SLAM approaches, and therefore one of the main dataset choice factors was camera image presence.
 Datasets were examined for the existence of loop closures and additional sensors (IMU, GPS, or wheel encoders).
-Here we do a short description of all the datasets that we considered.
-Our final choice for the experiments are five datasets: EuRoC MAV, TUM VI, KITI, Open Loris, and DRE dataset.
+This section does a short description of all the datasets that have been considered.
+The final choice for the experiments is five datasets: EuRoC MAV, TUM VI, KITI, Open Loris, and DRE dataset.
 Camera data is shown in Fig. \ref{fig_darasets}.

-A commonly used option for evaluating visual and visual-inertial SLAM algorithms is the EuRoC MAV dataset \cite{EUROC}, but its image resolution and bit depth is not quite state-of-the-art anymore.
-Also this dataset is mostly suitable for Micro Air Vehicles and does not include odometry readings suitable for some SLAM approaches for mobile wheeled robots.
-SLAM article authors usually test and compare their algorithms on EuRoC dataset primarily but in many cases SLAM algorithms show good performance on this dataset and bad on other datasets.
+A commonly used option for evaluating visual and visual-inertial SLAM algorithms is the EuRoC MAV dataset \cite{EUROC}, but its image resolution and bit depth are not quite state-of-the-art anymore.
+Also, this dataset is mostly suitable for Micro Air Vehicles and does not include odometry readings suitable for some SLAM approaches for mobile wheeled robots.
+SLAM article authors usually test and compare their algorithms on the EuRoC dataset primarily but in many cases SLAM algorithms show good performance on this dataset and bad on other datasets.
 That will be shown later.

-TUM VI \cite{TUM} is other popular dataset for evaluating visual and visual-inertial SLAM algorithms.
-It includes more varied scenes including indoor and outdoor environments and longer sequences than EuRoC dataset.
+TUM VI \cite{TUM} is another popular dataset for evaluating visual and visual-inertial SLAM algorithms.
+It includes more varied scenes including indoor and outdoor environments and longer sequences than the EuRoC dataset.
 Dataset provides time-synchronized camera images with 1024x1024 resolution and IMU measurements.
 However, this dataset provides accurate pose ground truth from a motion capture system only at the start and end of the sequences.
 There is no ground truth data for the outdoor part of the sequence.